leftermv/writeups/THM/Bolt.md

 From the dashboard page we can see that the current version of Bolt running is 3.7.1
 A RCE exploit developed for the version 3.7.0 can be found on **exploit-db** and it seems to work on 3.7.1 as well after a little bit of tweaking.

-Using this exploit, we gen remote access to the target machine as root.
+Using this exploit, we get remote access to the target machine as root.

 The flag is located at **/home/flag.txt** and is **THM{wh0_d035nt_l0ve5_b0l7_r1gh7?}**